How to Build a Smart Rate Plan and Pricing Strategy: 11 Questions for Independent Hoteliers

 I hope these questions have inspired you to take a deeper look at how you plan your rates, set your pricing, and generally how you run your hotel marketing.

-If you are interested in digging deep and learning more about your business values and brand personality to help you clarify what messaging to use to resonate with your target audiences, sign up here to be invited to the next BOLD Hotel Messaging workshop.
+If you are interested in digging deep and learning more about your business purpose, values and brand personality to help you clarify what messaging to use to resonate with your target audiences, click on the image below to watch my Top 5 Consumer Travel Trends video.

 Found inspiration here?
 Scroll right down to the bottom and leave a comment.
 If you would like to receive more helpful, relatable, and actionable content relevant to your business, click here to sign up to my email list.
 No spam, no bombarding you.
 Just really useful stuff.
 I look forward to having you onboard :)